ferrous-systems/teaching-material/assignments/leveldb-mdbook/src/ffi-1-exercise.md

 The higher level crate uses the sys crate to provide a more Rust-friendly interface by safely wrapping the inherently `unsafe` raw parts.

 Writing a sys crate yourself is beyond the scope of this exercise.
-We will be using the [`leveldb` crate provided for you](https://docs.rs/leveldb-sys/2.0.8/leveldb_sys/).
+We will be using the [`leveldb-sys` crate provided for you](https://docs.rs/leveldb-sys/2.0.8/leveldb_sys/).

-You will need to specify it on the `Cargo.toml`'s `[dependencies]` section.
-You'll also need the [`libc`](https://docs.rs/libc/0.2.97/libc/) crate which provides C types and other required definitions:
+Additionally, you'll also need the [`libc`](https://docs.rs/libc/0.2.97/libc/) crate which provides C types and other required definitions.

+To use them, you will need to specify `leveldb-sys` and `libc` in the `[dependencies]` section of your project's `Cargo.toml`.

 ```diff
 # in Cargo.toml